rust-lang-ua/rustcamp/1_concepts/1_1_default_clone_copy/README.md

 ## Default values

-📚 [Rust]⏱0.25h has a standard way to deal with default values of a type via [`Default`]⏱0.25h trait.
+🏠 [Rust] has a standard way to deal with default values of a type via [`Default`]⏱0.25h trait.
 Read through 📚 [its official docs][`Default`]⏱0.25h to understand the design.

 It can be auto-derived, but only for a `struct` whose all members have 📚 [`Default`]⏱0.25h implementations.
 It is implemented for a great many types in the standard library, and also used in a surprising number of places.
 So if your type has a value that can be construed as being "default", it is a good idea to implement this trait.

-If you're not satisfied with 📚 [std]⏱0.25h deriving capabilities for 📚 [`Default`]⏱0.25h, consider using 📚 [smart-default]⏱0.25h crate.
+If you're not satisfied with 📚 [std] deriving capabilities for 📚 [`Default`]⏱0.25h, consider using 📚 [smart-default] crate.
 An example is quite self-explanatory:
 ```rust
 #[derive(SmartDefault)]
 enum Foo {